-The effect of a ten percent destocking throughout the supply chain accumulated to a demand dip of fifty to sixty percent for firms at the start of the chain early in 2009.
 The subsequent recovery in stock positions in combination with the elasticity of the supply chain caused overshoot, which transformed into a second dip and peak as illustrated in figure 2.
 This Lehman wave can be observed in industrial production performance across the world.